- Update

 Resources:

-Nigeria has considerable oil and natural gas resources (5 Gt and around 5 800 bcm proven reserves at end-2021).
-The reserves are mainly located in the Niger Delta and in the Gulf of Guinea.
-The country is the largest gas proved reserve holder in Africa and the second oil and NGL proved reserve holder in Africa, after Libya.
+Nigeria has considerable oil and natural gas resources (5 Gt and around 5 910 bcm proven reserves at end-2023).
+The country is the largest gas proved reserve holder in Africa (8th in the world) and the second oil and NGL proved reserve holder in Africa, after Libya.

 Energy Prices